-A form of sustainable agriculture in which Applications Applications considered in the definition crops are grown under panels that generate solar energy, allowing for Greenhouse Grazing Interval Vertical Elevated efficient use of available land and solar energy.
-The dual use of land must be granted, and the PV production should If grazing riPV not affect the agricultural activity.
-The activity Agı National Environmental Vision (NOVI) happens below Χ of includes a preference for solar energy on the PV system io roofs.
-Only in the last instance can we (e.g. shelter) Definition install solar panels on agricultural and Def natural land.
+A form of sustainable agriculture in which Applications considered in the definition crops are grown under panels that Greenhouse Grazing Intorval Vortical Elevated generate solar energy, allowing for s orazing intervat verticat Lievaleu efficient use of available land and solar energy.
+The dual use of land must be riPV granted, and the PV production should lf lf grazing not affect the agricultural activity.
+The activity Ag National Environmental Vision (NOVI) happens below Х of includes a preference for solar energy on the PV system inition roofs.
+Only in the last instance can we (e.g. shelter) install solar panels on agricultural and Def natural land.